falko-team/zero-logger/ReadMe.md

 Compare the performance of the Zero Logger with the NLog library.

-### Performance with Rendering of Log String with Three Same Layouts
+### Performance with Rendering of Log String with Three Same Layouts (One Hundred Dynamic Messages Iterations)

 ```bash
 BenchmarkDotNet v0.14.0, Ubuntu 24.04.2 LTS (Noble Numbat)